waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	* Read **3.
 Prepare the app for deployment**.
 	* Read **4.
 Deploy the app**.

-7. Edit the cloned Hello World sample application in your laptop to integrate the banking application files:
+7. Edit the cloned Hello World sample application in your laptop to integrate the Financial application files:
 	* Copy the *js* folder from the financial application to in the *public* folder.
 	* Remove the *public/stylesheets** folder to delete the default CSS style.
 	* Copy the *css* folder from the financial application to in the *public* folder.